 But if the passengers and crew of these early ships couldn’t be saved, the cargo often was.
 After a wreck, townspeople would come out with their carts and horses and haul away the spoils: wine, coffee, nutmeg, cotton, tobacco, and whatever else the ship had been carrying.
 Sometimes owners of the wreck paid the local people to salvage their cargo; often the local people simply went on the theory that finders were keepers.
 Certainly, this was their theory when the famous pirate, Samuel Bellamy, and his ship, the Whydah, went down off Wellfleet in the spring of 1717.
 Although officially all goods on such a ship belonged to the colony, plunder occurred.

-From the Head of the Meadow Beach at North Truro, the wreck of the Frances, which was sunk in a December gale in 1872, may still be seen at low tide.
+From the Head of the Meadow Beach at North Truro, the wreck of the Frances, which sank in a December gale in 1872, may still be seen at low tide.
 United States Life Saving Service men dragged a whaleboat from the bay across the Cape to the outer beach and rescued all aboard.
 The captain, who died several days later from the effects of exposure, is buried in Truro.